levand/quiescent/README.md

-  components can dispatch updates to "themselves", whereas a DOM event handler function attached to a Quiescent component can only effect change by reaching back and doing something to the top-level application state (e.g by sending a core.async message, swapping the top-level atom, etc).
+  components can dispatch updates to "themselves", whereas a DOM event handler function attached to a Quiescent component can only effect change by reaching back and doing something to the top-level application state (e.g., by sending a core.async message, swapping the top-level atom, etc).

   This does, somewhat, negate the concept of component modularity;
-  Quiescent's contention is that the benefit of top-down value-based rendering exceeds that of truly modular components.
+  Quiescent's contention is that the benefit of top-down, value-based rendering exceeds that of truly modular components.

-Ultimately, though, Om is an excellent, well-thought-out library and if your needs or design goals more closely align with its capabilities than with Quiescent, you should absolutely use it.
+Ultimately, though, Om is an excellent, well-thought-out library, and if your needs or design goals more closely align with its capabilities than with Quiescent, you should absolutely use it.